VIPoma

 A VIPoma or vipoma (/vɪˈpoʊmə/) is a rare endocrine tumor that overproduces vasoactive intestinal peptide (thus VIP + -oma).
 The incidence is about 1 per 10,000,000 per year.

-VIPomas usually (about 90%) originate from the non-β islet cells of the pancreas.
-They are sometimes associated with multiple endocrine neoplasia type 1.
-Roughly 50–75% of VIPomas are malignant, but even when they are benign, they are problematic because they tend to cause a specific syndrome: the massive amounts of VIP cause a syndrome of profound and chronic watery diarrhea and resultant dehydration, hypokalemia, achlorhydria, acidosis, flushing and hypotension (from vasodilation), hypercalcemia, and hyperglycemia.
+90% of VIPomas originate from the non-β islet cells of the pancreas, sometimes associated with multiple endocrine neoplasia type 1.
+Roughly 50–75% of VIPomas are malignant, but even when they are benign, they are problematic because they tend to cause a specific syndrome: the massive amounts of secreted VIP overstimulates pancreatic bicarbonate and chloride secretion, and its binding to intestinal epithelial cells leads to sodium, chloride and water secretion into the bowel (secretory watery diarrhea, often >3L/day). leading to a syndrome of profound and chronic watery diarrhea and resultant dehydration, hypokalemia, achlorhydria, acidosis, flushing and hypotension (from vasodilation), hypercalcemia, and hyperglycemia.
 This syndrome is called Verner–Morrison syndrome (VMS), WDHA syndrome (from watery diarrhea–hypokalemia–achlorhydria), or pancreatic cholera syndrome (PCS).
 The eponym reflects the physicians who first described the syndrome.

-Symptoms and signs
+Signs and symptoms

 The major clinical features are prolonged watery diarrhea (fasting stool volume > 750 to 1000 mL/day) and symptoms of hypokalemia and dehydration.
 Half of the patients have relatively constant diarrhea while the rest have alternating periods of severe and moderate diarrhea.
 One third have diarrhea < 1yr before diagnosis, but in 25%, diarrhea is present for 5 yr or more before diagnosis.
 Lethargy, muscle weakness, nausea, vomiting and crampy abdominal pain are frequent symptoms.

 Hypokalemia and impaired glucose tolerance occur in < 50% of patients.
 Achlorhydria is also a feature.
 During attacks of diarrhea, flushing similar to the carcinoid syndrome occur rarely.